GCP Collective Reporting on Sustainable Coffee Purchases

 Read the GCP Snapshot 2021

-The 2021 GCP Sustainable Coffee Purchases Snapshot provides a look into the volumes and origins of the sustainable coffee purchases of JDE Peet’s, Melitta Group, Keurig Dr Pepper, Nestlé, Strauss Coffee, SUPRACAFÉ, Tesco and Westrock Coffee, all of whom have committed to disclosing their responsible sourcing progress using aligned, comparable metrics.
+The 2021 GCP Sustainable Coffee Purchases Snapshot provides a look into the volumes and origins of the sustainable coffee purchases of JDE Peet’s, Keurig Dr Pepper, Melitta Group, Nestlé, Strauss Coffee, SUPRACAFÉ, Tesco and Westrock Coffee, all of whom have committed to disclosing their responsible sourcing progress using aligned, comparable metrics.
 The GCP Snapshot 2021 is the result of a transparent and pre-competitive approach from the participating companies, representing a strong commitment to addressing coffee sustainability challenges collectively.
 Find the report here.

 Read the GCP Snapshot 2019 & 2020